 The slideshow describes the process of catalytic cracking.

 Cracking is important for two main reasons:

 The supply is how much of a fraction an oil refinery produces.
 The demand is how much of a fraction customers want to buy.
-Fractional distillation of crude oil often produces more of the larger hydrocarbons than can be sold, and less of the smaller hydrocarbons than customers want.
+Very often, fractional distillation of crude oil produces more of the larger hydrocarbons than can be sold, and less of the smaller hydrocarbons than customers want.

 Smaller hydrocarbons are more useful as fuels than larger hydrocarbons.
 Since cracking converts larger hydrocarbons into smaller hydrocarbons, the supply of fuels is improved.
 This helps to match supply with demand.

 Alkanes and alkenes both form homologous series of hydrocarbons, but: